plant0n/Class-for-MESCYT-Itla/README.md

 # Class-for-MESCYT-Itla
-Connection for Database PHP-sympony at Mysql(mariadb-workbench) PDO
+Connection for Database PHP-sympony at Mysql(mariadb-workbench) PDO end others PHP this conection